 PCFS Foster Parents can access 24-hour support, 7 days a week, 365 days per year from a qualified and experienced Supervising Social Worker.

 Weekdays there is always an office-based Social Worker available.

 Foster Parents receive support and supervision from their named Supervising Social Worker.
 This is in the form of regular weekly phone contact and email/text messaging.
 Home visits for supervision and support takes place every month as a minimum, additional visits are needs led.
 For newly approved foster parents PCFS provides weekly visits for the first 4 weeks of their first placement, followed by fortnightly visits for the next 2 months.

-A minimum of 2 unannounced visits are undertaken each year.
+A minimum of 2 unannounced visits are undertaken each year, one of which will be completed by the Fostering Manager.
 Peer mentoring support is also available for new and existing carers.

 Foster Parents provide daily (or weekly in agreement with LASW and PCFS) logs which are signed and emailed to your PCFS social worker.
 These are read by your Supervising Social Worker and signed and added to the child/young person’s file.

-Support groups for all PCFS foster parents are held every month face to face and via Zoom for conversation and discussions covering a wide range of themes.
+Support groups for all PCFS foster parents are held bi-monthly face to face and via Zoom for conversation and discussions covering a wide range of themes.

 If appropriate and within specified packages children and young people placed with PCFS can be considered for registration at the company’s school and also access therapeutic support and intervention.

 Wherever possible children placed with PCFS will attend mainstream education.
 Pilgrims Corner Group have a school for children and young people who may struggle with the size and expectations of a mainstream environment.